Myanmar judge rejects request for dismissal of case against two jailed Reuters reporters

 Wa Lone and Kyaw Soe Oo have been in custody since their arrests on Dec.
 12.

-She added: “I want them to be released as soon as possible.
-I’m so tired of pretending that I’m okay in front of my husband.
-I’m so tired.
-I don’t want to pretend any more.”

-The two Reuters journalists had been working on a Reuters investigation into the killing of 10 Rohingya Muslim men in the village of Inn Din, in western Myanmar’s Rakhine state, during an army crackdown that has sent nearly 700,000 people fleeing to Bangladesh.

-Seven Myanmar soldiers have been sentenced to “10 years in prison with hard labor in a remote area” for participating in the massacre, the army said on Tuesday.
+Seven Myanmar soldiers have been sentenced to “10 years in prison with hard labour in a remote area” for participating in the massacre, the army said on Tuesday.

-“The culprits who committed the massacre were sentenced to 10 years in prison.
-However, the ones who reported on it - us - are accused under a law that can get us imprisoned for 14 years,” Wa Lone shouted to reporters on the steps of the court, before being pushed inside a police pickup truck.

-“So, I’d like to ask the government: ‘Where is the truth?
-Where is the truth and justice?
-Where is democracy and freedom?’”

 The two reporters have told relatives they were arrested almost immediately after being handed some rolled up papers at a restaurant in northern Yangon by two policemen they had not met before, having been invited to meet the officers for dinner.